-Let’s face it: you’re considering a retake because, so far, you haven’t gotten to where you want to be.
+Let’s face it: you’re considering a retake because, so far, you aren’t where you want to be.
 For that to change on your next attempt, you need to change the way that you approach the exam.
-Whether that means you invest in a course or private tutor, or simply dedicate more time to your studies and diligently work to analyze and correct your shortcomings, without a different understanding of the LSAT, there’s no reason to expect a different score.
-So be honest with yourself about how you intend to prepare for the next attempt, and only commit to it if you know there’s a significant chance that you’ll be a different, better test taker on the coming exam.
+Whether that means you invest in a course or a private tutor, or simply dedicate more time to your studies and diligently work to analyze and correct your shortcomings, without a different understanding of the LSAT there’s no reason to expect a different score.
+So be honest with yourself about how you intend to prepare for the next attempt.
+Only commit to it if you know there’s a significant chance that you’ll be a different, better test taker on the coming exam.

-Retaking the LSAT isn’t a decision to make lightly, as it will require time for continued preparation and further testing, and will undoubtedly cause some extra stress as you work to get the rest of your application in order.
-But if you know that your current best score isn’t sufficient to get you into the school(s) of your choice, and certainly if you think you can do significantly better, it’s generally worth the time and effort to give the LSAT another shot.
+Retaking the LSAT isn’t a decision to make lightly.
+It requires time for continued prep and further testing.
+Undoubtedly, it will cause extra stress as you work to get the rest of your application in order.
+But if you know that your current best score isn’t sufficient to get you into the school(s) of your choice, and certainly if you think you can do significantly better, it’s worth the time and effort to give the LSAT another shot.

 Considering a retake but wondering if it’s the right decision?
 Let us know in the comments section below and we’ll happily assist you further!